Susan Newberry Designs

 Step Four: Wrap your books with twine, or ribbon, or both.
 You can even add some decorative florals or wooden balls for embellishment.

+Check to our previous blog post on book stacks here.
 If you prefer to learn by watching, there are lots of tutorials on YouTube you can watch.

 This one sits on a shelf in my office/craft space.